-I have been playing blind soccer for 5 years.
+I played blind soccer for 5 years and currently, I am playing 10 pin bowling.
 I like to go water skiing up at Tocumwal, my family has a caravan there and we enjoy family time and camping up there.

-I have a four-and-a-half-year-old baby girl and I’m looking for a new job now I have my epilepsy under control.
+I have a six-and-a-half-year-old baby girl and I’m looking for a new job now I have my epilepsy under control.

-I believe disability should not be a hindrance to succeed.
+I believe disability should not be a hindrance to success.
 He firmly believes he needed to get on with life.
-I really enjoy my speaker gigs with Speakers Bank.
+I enjoy my speaker gigs with Speakers Bank.
 I like to get the word out on what it’s like to live with a disability.
-I want people to judge a person not their disability.
+I want people to judge a person, not their disability.
 A lot of people judge the disability and not the person.
 Every disability is individual.

 Never take life for granted, because you don’t know what’s around the corner!